strangeloopcanon/llm-consumer-research/README.md

 # Synthetic Consumer Research Service

-**Tired of waiting weeks for consumer research?
-This tool gives you survey-quality insights in minutes.**

 Imagine you have a new product idea.
-Instead of spending weeks and thousands of dollars on traditional focus groups, you can use this service to get instant feedback from a "virtual" panel of consumers.
+Instead of spending weeks and thousands of dollars on traditional focus groups, you can use this tool to get instant feedback from a virtual panel of consumers.
 This helps you make better decisions, faster.

 ## Who is this for?